18F/open-source-program/pages/model_oss_policy.md

 b) Executive agencies, including {AGENCY}, are required to conduct market research when preparing for the procurement of products or services by 41 USC Sec.
 253a (reference (e)) (see also FAR 10.001.
-Market research for software should include OSS.
+Market research for software must include relevant OSS.

 > a.
 There are several positive aspects of OSS that should compel {AGENCY} to seek out OSS when